Shaka Guide's North Shore Kauai Driving Tour Itinerary

 Approximate time: 15 minutes

-Strong ocean currents make Ha’ena Beach not so much a place for casual swimming.
+Strong ocean currents make Ha’ena Beach not so great for casual swimming.
 In fact, you may even see surfers out in the water cutting it up on the waves.

-But do get out of the car and go for a stroll, Ha’ena Beach is beautiful and there are restrooms, showers, and lifeguards here at this beach.
+But do get out of the car and go for a stroll.
+Ha’ena Beach is beautiful!
+There are restrooms, showers, and lifeguards here at this beach.

 Across the street, there is a cave called Maniniholo.
 It’s the remains of an old lava tube, evidence of Kauai’s fiery volcanic past!